-The article also reveals that security perceptions are not the only factors shaping participants’ policing preferences trust in domestic institutions also matters.
+The article also reveals that security perceptions and the availability of social scapegoats are not the only factors shaping participants’ policing preferences; trust in domestic institutions also matters.
 While in Ecuador—especially in Guayaquil—a majority seems willing to trade democracy for security, in Chile and Costa Rica there is greater resistance to more extreme authoritarian responses to crime.
-In Chile,the country’s historical trauma tempered support for non-democratic responses to crime, thereby suggesting that nations with past dictatorships are more cautious about their policy options.
+In Chile, though mano dura initiatives that violate democratic principles (e.g., human rights) gained some traction, the country’s historical trauma tempered participants’ support for non-democratic responses to crime, thereby suggesting that nations with past dictatorships are more cautious about their policy options.
 Uruguay presents this dynamic even more forcefully, where not only the legacy of authoritarianism shaped preferences, but also trust in political institutions and support for the system of checks and balances.

+Most importantly, this work refines traditional institutionalist accounts by showing that the interaction between the availability or absence of social scapegoats and perceptions of institutional fragility—not simply institutions—explains cross-national variation.
+In Ecuador, the most extreme forms of mano dura—often including legal, extralegal, and social initiatives—have gained substantial popularity largely due to a mixed threat narrative (i.e., immigrants plus corrupt state actors) and profound institutional distrust, mechanisms that can become mutually reinforcing and amplify support for radical and non-democratic policing responses.
+In Chile and Costa Rica support leans toward comparatively more moderate versions of tough-on-crime policies, though for different reasons: while the historical trauma tempered support in the former, the country’s perceived “exceptionalism” played a critical role in the latter.
+Uruguay presents the most bounded case, showing that strong institutions, when coupled with the absence of social scapegoats, functioned as a rigid boundary: while some extreme versions of mano dura were debated in Chile –a country with similar institutional strength—in Uruguay such measures were rapidly discarded.

 While this study is grounded in Latin America, its implications are not region-bound.
-The cases of Chile, Costa Rica, Uruguay, and, to a lesser extent, Ecuador demonstrate that the propensity for punitive—and sometimes authoritarian—responses to crime is not confined to traditionally weak states but can also manifest otherwise in relatively stable democracies.
-The findings, therefore, serve as a crucial cautionary tale for other democracies worldwide: if public security perceptions deteriorate and trust in democratic institutions erodes, the popularity of mano dura, including its most pervasive versions, can emerge even in the most promising political landscapes.
+By focusing on historically “safe” democracies, this article represents an important starting point for understanding the appeal of mano dura beyond chronically violent contexts.
+The cases of Chile, Costa Rica, Uruguay, and, to a lesser extent, Ecuador demonstrate that the propensity for punitive—and sometimes authoritarian—responses to crime is not confined to traditionally weak Latin American states plagued by criminal violence but can also manifest otherwise in relatively stable democracies.
+The findings, therefore, serve as a crucial cautionary tale for other democracies worldwide: if public security perceptions deteriorate, social scapegoats become widely available, and trust in democratic institutions erodes, the popularity of mano dura, including its most pervasive versions, can emerge even in the most promising political landscapes.

 DATA AVAILABILITY STATEMENT